 We were both 10 years old, Chioma and me.
 We were best friends and inseparable too!
-I tell this story everywhere and every time.
-It’s time I wrote it too.
+I tell this story everywhere and every opportunity I get.
+It’s time I wrote about it too.

 It happened in Trinity College, Kaduna; we were in JSS 1 at the time.
-It was a Home Economics home work.
+It was a Home Economics home work period.
 Our teacher asked us to make images out of cardboard papers, she gave us a due date, and warned of fiery strokes if we didn’t oblige.

-That dreadful day came- dreadful for me because I hadn’t submitted mine, I was scared.
+That dreadful day came- dreadful for me because I hadn’t submitted mine, and I was scared.
 However, I hardened my butt for some whooping!
 Mrs Home Econs. was calling out names of those who hadn’t submitted, I waited for my name to be called, but it was never called!
 A miracle you think?
-No, true friendship or shall I say; “true love” showed its lovely face!
+No, true friendship; or shall I say; “true love” showed its wonderful face!

 God, through Chioma, taught me the first and last of life’s greatest lessons, to love likethis day, I can’t explain in the finest words why Chioma did what she did for me, but one thing is certain, I would never forget it.
 All the days of my life, I will be grateful to God for a true and loving friend as she.
 We’ve been friends for a decade and seven years now and we’re still on our way!
 I love you Chioma, I love you eternally!